-- The change in the respective business model must be taken by the Management; - This change is expected to have a significant impact on the entity's operations; and - The change must be demonstrable to external entities.
+- The change of their business model should be decided by Management; - The change will have a significant impact on the entity's operations; and - The change must be demonstrable to external entities.

-In March 2020, due to the events mentioned in Note 9, the Bank's management took the decision to discontinue the activity of granting loans that require stable financing and in large amounts and terms, within this activity is direct financing to the Portuguese state.
-This decision was (i) duly documented internally, (ii) disseminated throughout the Bank's structure and (iii) communicated in the Bank's press release in April 2020 to all stakeholders.
-Management understands that credits impacted by changes in the business model have a significant impact on the Bank's balance sheet, as can be seen in Note 9.
+In March 2020 the Bank's management, because of the events mentioned in Note 9, took the decision to discontinue the credit granting business that require stable funding and in large amounts and terms direct financing of the Portuguese state forms part of this business.
+This decision was (i) properly documented internally, (ii) disclosed throughout the entire structure of the Bank and (iii) and communicated in the Bank's press release Bank in April 2020 to all stakeholders.
+It is management's understanding that the credits impacted by the change of the business model have a significant impact on the Bank's balance sheet, as can be seen in Note 9.

-In view of the above, and once all the impact requirements defined in IFRS 9 have been met, the Bank proceeded to reclassify the respective contracts, and they are now measured at fair value through other comprehensive income, when previously they were measured at amortized cost.
-The difference between the fair value and the respective balance sheet value on the reclassification date, was recognized in other comprehensive income, as shown:
+Given the foregoing, and having complied with all the requirements defined in IFRS 9 impacts, the Bank reclassified the respective contracts, which came to be measured at fair value through other comprehensive income, whereas they were previously measured at amortized cost.
+The difference between the fair value and the respective carrying amount as at the date of reclassification was recognized under in other comprehensive income, as shown hereunder:

 M Measurement

-Fair value through
+At fair value through

 Amortised other comprehensive

 cost income

 Credit granted 2,300,000 2,300,000

 Interest receivable 49,478 49,478

 Fair value - 373,172

 Value adjustments of hedged assets 258,180 258,180